 Lexington Law Review

-The activities of credit repair companies are constrained by the Fair Credit Reporting Act (FCRA) and the Credit Repair Organizations Act (CROA);we at Bills.com are not in a position to be able to verify whether or not Lexington Law are fully in compliance with these and other federal and state laws and regulations.
-Any consumer wishing to use the services of a credit repair company must due their due diligence before proceeding.
+The activities of credit repair companies are constrained by the Fair Credit Reporting Act (FCRA) and the Credit Repair Organizations Act (CROA).
+Bills.com is not in a position to be able to verify whether Lexington Law Firm complies with these and other federal and state laws and regulations.
+Educate yourself about credit repair and the CROA before proceeding.

 Lexington Law has been in business for quite some time.
 Any company with many clients over a number of years, such as Lexington Law, will generate complaints on consumer Web sites where readers claim the company is a scam.
 Of course, each consumer needs to do their own homework.